jhz840420/learngit/readme.txt

-this file is created to learn git
+this file is created to learn git. git is free software